Services on the Mainland

 English for the Community: Learn and Serve [Video]

 This is an English programme specially designed for secondary 4 students who have a strong command of English and would like to serve the community.
 This programme lasts for a year.
 Students first attend a three-week intensive English course in PolyU, then participate in our English-conversation corner on campus regularly, and finally facilitate English classes to primary school children in a less developed area on the mainland.

 English for Young Leaders [Video]

 This is an intensive summer English programme designed for a group of proficient secondary four students.
-The core of the programme of a promote-Hong Kong challenge.
-Programme participate have to develop a creative yet feasible proposal to promote Hong Kong to international visitors.
+The cornerstone of the programme is the "Promote-Hong Kong Challenge" where programme participants have to develop a creative yet feasible proposal to promote Hong Kong to international visitors.
 Throughout the process of developing such proposal, students will learn some very important workplace English communication skills.

 Support for Po Leung Kuk's Language Training Programme

 This is a joint-venture project with Po Leung Kuk, The Foreign Correspondents' Club, and a number of international banks in Hong Kong.
 It aims to provide some language help for children staying at Po Leung Kuk's Home Centre.